-In my last report, I emphasised the need for greater communication in criminal matters between the Crown and the defence during the period between committal and indictment presentation.
+In previous reports I have emphasised the need for greater communication in criminal matters between the Crown and the defence during the period between committal and indictment presentation.
 Justice Martin Moynihan AO made similar comments in his report into the civil and criminal justice systems in Queensland delivered almost ten years ago.
 The lack of meaningful discussion between the parties continues to cause significant delays in listing matters for trial or sentence and the result can be an inefficient use of court time.
+It is encouraging however to note the establishment of a pilot programme involving the Director of Public Prosecutions office and other agencies involved in the criminal law with a view to promoting early involvement by the prosecution and defence teams.

-During the year under review, three long serving judges of the court retired.
+During the year under review, five long serving judges of the court retired.
 It is essential that, in the event of any such retirements, replacement judges should be appointed without delay.
-To do otherwise creates great disruption to the court's list and serves to place additional pressures on a court where judicial resources are already overstretched.
+To do otherwise creates great disruption to the court's list and serves to place additional pressures on a court in which judicial resources are already overstretched.

 A matter of increasing concern is the adequacy of the court's existing ICT systems generally.
+This is a matter that I have raised in my last report and during the year the Queensland Law Society also called for greater investment in electronic court technology.
 The proposed introduction of a much needed modern electronic jury management system has not been advanced.
 There is a need also for a modern electronic case management system and for a capacity to properly process the electronic lodgment and data entry requirements of the court.
-Moreover, at the present time the court IT system remains part of the Department of Justice network.
-There is a need for a system within the court which is separate from and independent of the Department system.
+There is a need for a court IT system within the court which is separate from and independent of the Department system.